idaholab/MontePy/doc/source/starting.rst

 As mentioned before :class:`mcnpy.numbered_object_collection.NumberedObjectCollection` looks like a ``dict``, walks like a ``dict``, and quacks like ``dict``.
-This mainly means you can quickly get an object (:class:`mcnpy.cell.Cell`, :class:`mcnpy.surfaces.surface.Surface`, :class:`mcnpy.data_cards.material.Material`) by its number.
+This mainly means you can quickly get an object (e.g., :class:`mcnpy.cell.Cell`, :class:`mcnpy.surfaces.surface.Surface`, :class:`mcnpy.data_cards.material.Material`)
+by its number.

 So say you want to access cell 6005 from a problem it is accessible quickly by: